iShuttleTracker/iShuttleTracker/Documentation/README.md

 - `initUpdates()` is called every 10 seconds on a timer, and if the new batch of updates differs from the previous, each shuttle annotation on the map is updated.

+# Notifications

+There are two types of notifications supported by the app: scheduled notifications and nearby notifications.